 Naïve, Curious: Candide

 Candide’s speech reveals his constant surprise at the events unfolding around him.
 He asks more questions than any other character and never fails to express disbelief.
 Like Pangloss, he is prone to distraction.
-As such, his speech tends to ramble into tangents, and is often unrelated to the current circumstance.
+As such, his speech tends to ramble into tangents and is often completely unrelated to the current circumstances.

 Confident, Knowledgeable: Cacambo and the Old Woman